What are VBA cell references?

-To know which data it needs to manipulate, you will need to tell Excel where to find the data.
+To know which data it needs to manipulate, you need to tell Excel where to find the data.
 This is done in the following hierarchy: Workbook (Excel File) > Worksheet > Range or Cell.
-If you skip levels of the hierarchy, Excel will simply assume that it should look in the currently activate Workbook or Worksheet.
+If you skip levels of the hierarchy, Excel will simply assume that it should look in the currently active Workbook or Worksheet.
 You cannot skip the last level.
-You need to tell Excel a specific range or cell, or tell Excel to look in the active sell.
+You need to tell Excel a specific range or cell, or tell Excel to look in the active cell.
 Telling Excel which workbook and worksheet to look under is not necessary, but is valuable when multiple workbooks and worksheets are open.

 Selecting ranges and cells works a bit different as compared to the selecting books and sheets.
 You can select one or more cells (known as a range), or even multiple ranges.
 Looking at the code, you may be familiar with it, as the text enclosed in the parenthesis is similar to that used in Excel formulas.

 Know that you know how to refer to books, sheets and cells, you need to combine these into one line, separated by a period symbol.
-For example, to select range A42 to D45 in sheet3 of the currently activate workbook:
+For example, to select range A42 to D45 in sheet3 of the currently active workbook:

-This is the reference that Excel needs to find the data you want to work with.
+This is the VBA cell reference that Excel needs to find the data you want to work with.
 However, now you need to tell Excel what to do with the data.
 This is where you start working with methods.

 From here, it gets a little complicated.
-Each reference has many different actions (known as “methods”) it can take, and certain references have methods that are unavailable to others.
+Each reference has many different actions (known as “methods”) that it can take, and certain references have methods that are unavailable to others.
 However, to keep things simple, let’s discuss how to tell Excel to select and highlight the data in the model, how to copy it, and how to store it.

 To highlight the data in the model, the proper method to use is “Select” or “Activate”.